Clatsop County, Oregon: Politics

 Like all of the northern Oregon coast, Clatsop County was consistently Republican up to and including the 1928 election, except in 1912 when third-party former President Theodore Roosevelt won by one vote with the lowest percentage for a winning candidate in any county since the Civil War.
 Since Franklin D. Roosevelt won the county in 1932, Clatsop has generally been carried by the Democratic candidate in presidential elections.
 The only exception to this is Dwight D. Eisenhower, who won the county twice, thereby making this Oregon county the one to have gone the longest without supporting a Republican nominee.
 However, George McGovern won it by just nineteen votes in 1972, and Walter Mondale by a mere three votes (or 0.02 percent) in 1984.

 In gubernatorial elections, the county has been won by the Democratic Party candidate since 1982, starting with a streak of seven consecutive elections with the Democratic Party carrying Clatsop County.
 That winning streak ended in 2014, with the GOP gubernatorial candidate, Dennis Richardson, unexpectedly carrying Clatsop with a final vote total of 6,550 votes (46.33 percent) for the Republican and 6,449 votes (45.62 percent) cast for the Democrat and future governor-elect John Kitzhaber.

 Clatsop County is located in Oregon's 1st congressional district, which has a Cook Partisan Voting Index of D+18 and is represented by Suzanne Bonamici.
 In the Oregon State Senate, it is represented by Republican Suzanne Weber.
-In the Oregon House of Representatives, it is represented by Republican Cyrus Javadi.
+In the Oregon House of Representatives, it is represented by Democrat Cyrus Javadi, a former Republican who switched parties in September 2025.